Bogdan131992/Project2-MemoryCardsGame/README.md

 - I used a very simple design.
 I applied a radial gradient for the background by combining two colors (#0b180a, #212361) to match the text color (#20d40b) of the title.
 For the smaller text that displays the time and flip number I used a light color (#e9e9ee)

-- I chose the image on the back of the cards to be green to match the main title.
+- I chose the image on the back of the images to be green to match the main title.

 ## 6. Technologies Used